The Nest

 This article will provide an overview of the program, including eligibility requirements for first-time homebuyers, the grant-claiming process, and expected availability dates.

-The Down Payment Toward Equity Act is a bill that provides a grant for first-time home buyers.
+The Down Payment Toward Equity Act provides a grant for first-time home buyers.
 President Biden champions the program, offering up to $25,000 to help cover home-buying expenses.
-You can use the money for closing costs, down payment, and interest.
-Purchasing can become more difficult due to these expenses, but action will ultimately streamline the process.
+The money can be used for closing costs, down payment, and interest.
+Purchasing can become more difficult because of these expenses, but action will ultimately streamline the process.

 If you wish to apply for the $25,000 Down Payment Equity Act, please note that the eligibility criteria will change as the Act evolves.